-How Is the Pupil Premium Spending Monitored?
+How Is the Pupil Premium spending monitored?

-To monitor progress on attainment, measures to specifically pupil premium students are now included in performance tables.
+To monitor progress on attainment, measures relating specifically to pupil premium students are now included in performance tables.
 Staff in school monitor the performance of those students identified and access additional support to ensure we boost their performance and help them to be part of our school community.
 An external provider reviews our Pupil Premium spending plan and support to ensure the activities and spending identified are appropriate.